alnvdl/alnvdl.github.io/_posts/2023-09-07-error-handling-in-go.md

     var ErrValidation = errors.New("validation error")
     ```

-    As far as I've seen, sentinel errors are usually named starting with `Err`.
+    Based on my observations so far, sentinel errors are usually named starting with `Err`.
 Callers trying to detect a sentinel error should use `errors.Is(err, mypackage.ErrValidation)`.

 3. Other times, you will see references to **error types**.
 An error type is a struct that implements the [`error` interface](https://go.dev/blog/error-handling-and-go#the-error-type).
 For example, [fs.PathError](https://pkg.go.dev/io/fs#PathError) is an error type.
 You can define your own error types like this: